wagnerona/responsive-portfolio-wagner/README.md

 ## 2 Bugs encountered so far
 - As of time of submission the hyperlinks of the images are not working.
 Please click on the the "Main Projects" text to be redirected to the test page
-- The media querys are still working properly, for some reason format is causing problems when testing for smaller screens
+- The media querys are not working properly, for some reason format is causing problems when testing for smaller screens

 Thes two issues will are as of 00:00 20/12/22, I will be speaking with a TA on the 21st to try and resolve this issues